Finmeccanica seen picking insider to bridge power gap

 India has already said it would blacklist Finmeccanica and cancel the helicopter deal if allegations of bribery are proven against the company.

-Being excluded from the growing Indian market could be a major problem for the group, which faces defense budget cuts in its main Italian, British and U.S. markets.
+Being excluded from the growing Indian market could be a major problem for the group, which faces defence budget cuts in its main Italian, British and U.S. markets.

-Reporting By Stephen Jewkes, Danilo Masoni and Steve Scherer; Editing by Peter Graff